 We have a lot of daylilies I bought online and planted thinking they were all different colors and shades, and almost all of them turned out yellow – except for this variety shown on the bottom left above.
 Live and learn!

 I’m sure this seems fairly boring, but this is my extremely dry shade border – and I love how lush it looks, even if the only thing blooming is the ladies mantle, because it’s SO very hard to get things to live under a 70-foot fir tree.
 So very hard.

 1. Variegated Bishops Weed – invasive anywhere else, only in dry shade are you thankful it keeps spreading!

 2. Ladies Mantle – it doesn’t reseed in dry shade as it does in moister areas, and it doesn’t always last through the winter, but it does nicely, as you can see, when it does.

 3. Brunnera – love, love, LOVE it for dry shade – the silver-tipped ‘Jack Frost’ is my favorite, but the regular green variety self-sows which, again, is only lovely because it’s such a hard area to get things to grow.

 4. Small Japanese Maples

 The last area I’m sharing is the front border that used to be a driveway.
 We spent a lot of time this weekend trimming everything up and cleaning out the early spring debris, which lets the new blooms shine.
-Yeah – including the yellow daylilies.
+Yes – including all the yellow daylilies.